buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcShapeRepresentation.md

 |Clearance|3D clearance volume of the element.
 Such clearance region indicates space that should not intersect with the 'Body' representation of other elements, though may intersect with the 'Clearance' representation of other elements.|
 |Lighting|Representation of emitting light as a light source within a shape representation|

-Table 1 &mdash; Representation identifiers
+Table 1 — Representation identifiers

 Several representation types for shape representation are included as predefined values for _RepresentationType_.
 Table 2 indicates the defined list of values for _RepresentationType_.